moewes/quarkus-vaadin-lab/README.md

 # quarkus-vaadin-lab

-An experimatal Quarkus-Extension to use Vaadin with Quarkus.
+An experimental Quarkus-Extension to use Vaadin with Quarkus.

 Currently this project has to branches: